Policy Statement on the Prevention of Harassment

-The U.S. Department of Transportation is committed to creating a work environment free from harassment on the basis of race, color, sex (gender, pregnancy, sexual harassment, sexual orientation, gender identity, or transgender status), national origin, religion, age (40 and over), disability (mental or physical), equal pay/compensation, genetic information, or retaliation.
+The U.S. Department of Transportation is committed to creating a work environment free from harassment on the basis of race, color, sex, national origin, religion, age, disability, marital status, pregnancy, genetic information, sexual orientation, gender identity, or retaliation.
 Harassment, in this context, is defined as conduct that is so offensive as to create a work environment that a reasonable person would consider intimidating, hostile, or offensive.
 As Secretary of Transportation, I am committed to our longstanding policy that harassment will not be tolerated and must not occur.

 I am committed to providing a workplace free from harassment where every employee, contractor, and applicant is treated with respect and dignity.
 I expect each employee and contractor to join me in ensuring a harassment-free workplace by engaging in conduct that is consistent with this policy.